-Released by Visceral Games (closed as of October 2017), best known for the Dead Space series, their game Dante’s Inferno is an action oriented take on the Divine Comedy by Dante Alighieri, detailing Dante as a guilt ridden Crusader who slaughters the Grim Reaper to escape death, return home, and save his wife from Lucifer’s clutches.
-The game has you eviscerate your way through the eight circles of Hell, featuring some of the most vile, grotesque, and amazing monster designs in any action and horror game to date, especially Cerberus the Gluttonous worm.
+Released by Visceral Games (closed as of October 2017), best known for the Dead Space series, their game Dante’s Inferno is an action-oriented take on the Divine Comedy by Dante Alighieri, detailing Dante as a guilt-ridden Crusader who slaughters the Grim Reaper to escape death, return home, and save his wife from Lucifer’s clutches.
+The game has you eviscerate your way through the eight circles of Hell, featuring some of the vilest, grotesque, and amazing monster designs in any action and horror game to date, especially Cerberus the Gluttonous worm.

-Tal Peleg, known for his animation work on Uncharted 4: A Thief’s End, The Last of Us, and his work on Mass Effect: Andromeda, unveiled his long awaited fan project for Dante’s Inferno that’s been roughly 4 years in the making: Dante’s Redemption Act I. The production quality for tis first act is something else entirely, especially since the action scenes flow superbly while illustrating Peleg’s admiration and desire to recreate Dante’s Inferno‘s strongest asset: the combat.
+Tal Peleg, known for his animation work on Uncharted 4: A Thief’s End, The Last of Us, and his work on Mass Effect: Andromeda, unveiled his long-awaited fan project for Dante’s Inferno that’s been roughly 4 years in the making: Dante’s Redemption Act I. The production quality for this first act is something else entirely, especially since the action scenes flow superbly while illustrating Peleg’s admiration and desire to recreate Dante’s Inferno‘s strongest asset: the combat.

 Even if the game emulated similar mechanics from the God of War series, it was still able to build on the template and construct both a combat and leveling system fitting to the theme and design of Dante’s Inferno.
 Peleg’s animation follows up from his previous short’s plot, continuing the story based around Dante’s killing spree through Hell to rescue Beatrice.